The Ultimate Guide to Flyball Tournaments for Dogs

 The overall score in flyball tournaments is determined by the team's performance throughout the races.
 The time taken to complete each race is recorded, and penalties are added to the team's total time.
 The team with the fastest overall time, with no penalties, achieves the highest score.

-Flyball Tournaments in Popular Dog Sports Events
+Flyball Tournaments in Popular Events

 The North American Flyball Association (NAFA)